flutter/website/src/docs/development/tools/android-studio.md

 1. The whole screen (or large pieces of it) are built by a single StatefulWidget, causing unnecessary UI building.

-1. Offscreen items are being rebuilt.
+1. Offscreen widgets are being rebuilt.
 This can happen, for example, when a ListView is nested in a tall Column that extends offscreen.
-   Or when the RepaintBoundary is not set for a list that extends ofscreen, causing the whole list to be redrawn.
+   Or when the RepaintBoundary is not set for a list that extends offscreen, causing the whole list to be redrawn.

 1. The `build()` function for an AnimatedBuilder draws a subtree that does not need to be animated, causing unnecessary rebuilds of static